List of Peaky Blinders characters: Darby Sabini

 Charles "Darby" Sabini (portrayed by Noah Taylor) is a British Italian gang leader from London.
 He is at war with Alfie Solomons and Tommy Shelby in the second series.

-As leader of the Sabinis and "king of the racecourse gangs," he dominates the London underworld and the racecourses across southern England.
-Although his Clerkenwell-based organization earns most of its income from racecourse protection rackets targeting bookmakers, it is also involved in various criminal activities, including extortion, theft, and the operation of several nightclubs.
+As leader of the Sabinis and "king of the racecourse gangs", he dominates the London underworld and the racecourses across southern England.
+Although his Clerkenwell-based organisation earns most of its income from racecourse protection rackets targeting bookmakers, it is also involved in various criminal activities, including extortion, theft, and the operation of several nightclubs.
 His group has an estimated 300 members, some of whom are Sicilian gunmen, and they are notorious for razor attacks.
 His network also has extensive connections with judges, politicians, and police officials.

 Conflicts with rival gangs such as the Birmingham Boys, the Elephant and Castle Mob, the Cortesi brothers, and the Yiddishers are frequent throughout the show.
 During the second series, Sabini faces off in a gunfight with the Cortesi brothers.

 Lizzie Shelby

-Elizabeth "Lizzie" Shelby (née Stark) (portrayed by Natasha O'Keeffe), previously a prostitute in Small Heath, Birmingham, is the second wife of Tommy Shelby, the mother of Ruby Shelby, and stepmother to his eldest son, Charles Shelby.
+Elizabeth "Lizzie" Shelby (née Stark) (portrayed by Natasha O'Keeffe), previously a sex worker in Small Heath, Birmingham, is the second wife of Tommy Shelby, the mother of Ruby Shelby, and stepmother to his eldest son, Charles Shelby.
 Despite remaining loyal to the Shelby family, she is treated cruelly by them.
-Tommy makes her his secretary, but he expects her to comply with his every need, including playing the role of a whore when necessary.
+Tommy makes her his secretary, but he expects her to comply with his every need, including playing the role of a "whore" when necessary.
 The family also dictates who she can see or spend time with.

 After learning of Tommy's affair with Diana Mitford in the final series, Lizzie decides to leave him.
 When Charles expresses a desire to come with her, she warns him that his father will not allow it.
 To her surprise, he does the opposite.